VictorHeDev/VictorHeDev/README.md

 ### 👋 Hi, I’m @VictorHeDev
   I am currently 24 years old and I am an App Academy graduate.
-I choose to spend my free time at the gym (powerlifting), trying new recipies and mastering old ones, and learning new things.
+I have a Bachelor's of Science in Biomedical Sciences and I used to work as an Emergency Medical Technician and a Firefighter.

 ## I am a Developer, Creator, and Continual Learner
 - 👀 I’m interested in ...